Wednesday, June 4, 2025

 Please note that the content of this post primarily consists of articles available from Wikipedia or other free sources online.

-Please visit my other blogs: Art CollectorMythologyMarine ArtPortrait of a Lady, The OrientalistArt of the Nude and The Canals of VeniceMiddle East Artists365 Saints and 365 Days, also visit my Boards on Pinterest
+Please visit my other blogs: Art CollectorMythologyMarine ArtPortrait of a Lady, The OrientalistArt of the Nude and The Canals of VeniceMiddle East Artists365 Saints365 Days, and Biblical Icons, also visit my Boards on Pinterest and my art stores at deviantart and Aaroko

 Images are copyright of their respective owners, assignees or others.
 Some Images may be subject to copyright